djgroen/FabFlee/doc/FabFlee.md

     ```
     fabsim qcg flee_ensemble:mali,N=20,simulation_period=50,PilotJob=true
     ```
-2. To check if you jobs are finished or not, simply type
+2. To check if your jobs are finished or not, simply type
     ```
     fabsim qcg job_stat_update
     ```